brooklynrail/brooklynrail-platform/content/people/sarah-riggs.md

 first_name: Sarah
 last_name: Riggs
 pronouns: She/Her
-short_bio: Writer and artist **Sarah Riggs** is the author of seven books of poetry in English, including _Pomme & Granite_ (1913 Press, 2015) which won a 1913 poetry prize, and _The Nerve Epistle_, fall 2021.
-Her translation of Etel Adnan’s _TIME_ won the Griffin International Poetry Prize and the Best Translated Book Award in 2020.
-She is the director of the international arts organization [Tamaas](http://tamaas.org/), and is a member of the bilingual poetry association [Double Change](http://www.doublechange.org/).
-Riggs has taught at the Pratt Institute, the NYU and Columbia programs in Paris, and the University of Michigan, where she got her Ph.D. in literature.
-Inspired by filming the dance of Stéphane Bouquet, she is making a film about four NY dancer choreographers.
+short_bio: "Writer and artist **Sarah Riggs** was born in New York where she is now based, after over a decade in Paris.
+Before directing _Six Lives: A Cinepoem_, she produced _The Tangier 8_ at the Cinémathèque de Tanger in Morocco.
+She is the author of seven books of poetry in English, the book of essays _Word Sightings: Poetry and Visual Media in Stevens, Bishop, & O’Hara_ (Routledge, 2002), and has translated six books of contemporary French poetry into English, including Etel Adnan’s _TIME_, which won the Griffin International Poetry Prize and the Best Translated Book Award in 2020.
+She is the director of the international arts organization Tamaas which focuses on earth arts justice, film, and an annual poetry translation seminar."
 portraits:
   - media: 2021/11/sarah-riggs
 website: https://sarahriggs.org/